aaronshawcsh/password-generator/README.md

 -passwords are at a minimum 9 characters long

--files have been arranged the way they have for easier management, not following object-oriented principle of low coupling for multiple reasons

 -platforms are saved with the password

 -rulesets for certain character sets are in progress

--run Main using an IDE with admin privileges, or change variable ROOT_DRIVE_LETTER in file PasswordWriter.java
+-run PasswordGenerator using an IDE with admin privileges, or change variable ROOT_DRIVE_LETTER in file /src/PasswordGenerator.java

 -project was created using IntelliJ; the contents of this repo can be put in a folder and opened as a project in IntelliJ